 The part-time MSF is primarily an evening program designed for working professionals who wish to gain experience in finance or transition into in the fields of financial analysis, investment management, or corporate finance.

 The program provides a broader, deeper exposure into the realms of financial markets and global financial movements.
-Shorter in length than an MBA, the MSF encompasses many topics which appear on the Chartered Financial Analysts (CFA) exam with a mix of real world experience and academic theory in the class room.
+The MSF encompasses many topics which appear on the Chartered Financial Analyst (CFA) exam with a mix of real world experience and academic theory in the class room.
 Graduate students from all Brandeis IBS programs participate in night classes, so even on a part-time basis, MSF students can be a part of the full Brandeis IBS experience.

 Coursework - Flexible and Convenient

-The MSF allows you to begin your studies in the summer, fall, or spring.
+The part-time MSF program begins in the fall.
 Courses are offered Monday through Thursday evenings from 6:30 - 9:30 p.m.
 There is also free parking on campus after 5 p.m.

 You are free to complete the MSF program at your own pace.
-The average length of the program for a part-time student, working at the normal rate of two courses per semester, is approximately 18-20 months.
+The average length of the program for a part-time student, working at the normal rate of two courses per semester, is approximately 21/2-3 years.
 The MSF program requires 44 credits.
-Note: For students applying for/entering in Spring 2016, the program requires 40 credits.

 World Financial Centers Course